This professional is available for new clients.

 HOW TO PAY

-- The first session is paid for by Bank Transfer.
+- Payment is made by Bank Transfer.

 Training, qualifications & experience

-- Level 4 Diploma in Therapeutic Counselling
+- Diploma in Therapeutic Counselling

 - Post Graduate Certificate in Mindfulness-Based Approaches (Bangor University)